SteeltoeOSS/Documentation/guides/stream/stream-intro.md

     Doing so downloads the zipped version of the generated project to your hard drive.
 1. Unzip the file into the folder you want to use as your project directory.

-TIP: We encourage you to explore the many possibilities available in the Steeltoe Initializr.
-It lets you create many different kinds of .NET applications.
+TIP: We encourage you to explore the many possibilities available in the Steeltoe Initializr as it lets you create many different kinds of .NET applications.

 #### <a name="steeltoe-stream-preface-importing-project"></a>Importing the Project into Your IDE